 Keeping Crazy in the Family

 Now the unsubtle nature of "Fiance Killer" is a problem, we also learn that Cameron is allergic to nuts as Nicole tells her personal assistant to make sure there are no nuts on the menu, something which of course she would already be aware of.
-But to give the movie some credit everything is set up so quickly and in such an obvious manner you find yourself wondering where it will end up going especially as Brent finds him having to deal more and more with Lexi's unhinged nature.
-On the subject of which it has to be said that with all the forced dialogue Jean Louise O'Sullivan certainly gives us some big dramatic unhinged moments which add to the entertainment.
+But to give the movie some credit everything is set up so quickly and in such an obvious manner you begin to wonder where it will end up going especially as Brent finds himself having to deal more and more with Lexi's unhinged nature.
+On the subject of which it has to be said that with all the forced dialogue Jean Louise O'Sullivan certainly gives us some big dramatic unhinged moments which add to the movie's entertainment.

 What this all boils down to is that "Fiance Killer" ends up one of those made for TV movies where the lack of subtlety makes it a movie which causes you to groan yet at the same time you find yourself wondering where it will end up going.